Athletic Trainers

 4. The treatment procedures are included in the evaluation and treatment protocol.

-2. Reason for termination, including a description of conduct or incident that resulted in the termination.
+2. Provide reason for termination, including a description of conduct or incident that resulted in the termination; and

 If possible, the protocol should not be terminated before a new one is approved by the Board.
 If the protocol is terminated prior to obtaining approval for a new protocol, the AT must cease practicing until the AT receives approval from the Board.